Charlie Trotman (American football)

-Charles Rodgers Trotman (born March 15, 1958) is a former American football quarterback and safety who played one season in the United States Football League for the Birmingham Stallions.
+Charles Rodgers Trotman (born March 15, 1958) is an American former football quarterback and safety who played one season in the United States Football League for the Birmingham Stallions.
 He went to college at Auburn.

 Early life

 Charlie Trotman was born on March 15, 1958, in Montgomery, Alabama.
 He went to Jefferson Davis High School.

 College career

 Trotman went to college at Auburn.
 He was their quarterback from 1977 to 1979.
 In 1980 he won the Cliff Hare Award.

 Later career

 After he graduated he became an attorney.
 In 1983 he made a return to football by playing in a few games for the Birmingham Stallions as a safety.
 His only stat was a 11-yard kick return.
-He later was a Auburn Tigers football announcer.
+He later was an Auburn Tigers football announcer.